Axiom of infinity: Interpretation and consequences

 The axiom of infinity is also one of the von Neumann–Bernays–Gödel axioms.

 Extracting the natural numbers from the infinite set

 The infinite set I is a superset of the natural numbers.
 To show that the natural numbers themselves constitute a set, the axiom schema of specification can be applied to remove unwanted elements, leaving the set N of all natural numbers.
 This set is unique by the axiom of extensionality.

 To extract the natural numbers, we need a definition of which sets are natural numbers.
-The natural numbers can be defined in a way which does not assume any axioms except the axiom of extensionality and the axiom of induction—a natural number is either zero or a successor and each of its elements is either zero or a successor of another of its elements.
+The natural numbers can be defined in a way that does not assume any axioms except the axiom of extensionality and the axiom of induction—a natural number is either zero or a successor and each of its elements is either zero or a successor of another of its elements.
 In formal language, the definition says: